mackorone/mackorone.github.io/_posts/2021-03-06-buy-a-dashcam.md

 crowdsourcing our live locations.
 Fair enough, don't connect them to the internet.
 Keep everything local.

-Sell them alongside the heating steering wheels, rubber mats, roof racks, etc.
-I can almost guarantee dealerships would make a killing.
-What new car buyer wouldn't want the added peace of mind - *professionally installed* - for a negligible cost?
+Sell them at dealerships alongside the heating steering wheels, rubber mats, roof racks, etc. What new car buyer wouldn't want the added peace of mind - *professionally installed* - for a negligible cost?
 Heck, dealerships could even partner with insurance companies; presumably they be happy to pay for each sale to a covered individual.

 Anyways, if you don't already have a dashcam, get one.
 A good one costs less